emoritzx/botw-tracker/README.md

    By default, the project will use a sqlite3 instance in `data/sqlite3.db`.

+4. (optional) If using the simple-signup app, update your email backend.

+       # settings.py
+       EMAIL_BACKEND = '...'

-4. After cloning the project, run the configuration command:
+5. After cloning the project, run the configuration command:

        $ cd src
        $ python configure.py

    The configuration script will generate localized settings, prompting when necessary.

-5. (optional) Create admin user
+6. (optional) Create admin user:

        $ cd src
        $ python manage.py createsuperuser

    The admin user will have their own quest profile as well.

-6. (optional) Run the server locally for testing:
+7. (optional) Run the server locally for testing:

        $ python manage.py runserver

-7. Deploy application on development server
+8. Deploy application on development server.

    Django applications can be deployed on any server with Python/WSGI support.